sebbekarlsson/spoonacular/README.md

 # spoonacular recipes python port
-> Get recipes by ingridients
+> Get recipes by ingredients

 ## Usage
-> To get recipes by ingridients:
+> To get recipes by ingredients:

     from spoonacular import Spoonacular